reubenfirmin/lucifer/README.md

 ## roadmap

-* Formatting for main summary by process
-  * ansi colors (/)
 * --detail flag to list all files under each process
-  * resolve user ids (/)
 * --no-format flag to turn off ansi colors
 * --parent flag to order by parent
-* Summarize by file type
-* Summarize by user
 * Get full command (and other metadata) from ps
 * Somehow match colors to user terminal (right now assumes dark background)